getsentry/sentry-laravel/README.md

 ## Using Laravel 5.6 log channels

+**Note:** If you are using log channels to log your exceptions and also are logging exceptions to Sentry in your exception handler (as you would have configured above) exceptions might end up twice in Sentry.

 To configure Sentry as a log channel add the following config to the `channels` section in `config/logging.php`:

 ```php